Improved Monitoring of Entitlements - Medicare Cards

 There are no changes to patient entitlements.

-From 1 May 2002 Medicare numbers or Veterans' Affairs file numbers, and concession card numbers if applicable, have to be included on pharmaceutical benefit prescription information provided to Medicare Australia.
-This ensures that when a PBS claim is made, the claimant can be reliably identified and their eligibility checked by Medicare Australia.
+From 1 May 2002 Medicare numbers or Veterans' Affairs file numbers, and concession card numbers if applicable, have to be included on pharmaceutical benefit prescription information provided to Medicare.
+This ensures that when a PBS claim is made, the claimant can be reliably identified and their eligibility checked by Medicare.

 This measure will help ensure taxpayers' dollars go to those people who are entitled to them.
 The IME checks entitlement arrangements and reduces the number of subsidies paid to ineligible people, for example, visitors from countries without a Reciprocal Health Care Agreement and illegal immigrants.